Nathn-G/bomberman/README.md

 The aim of the Bomberman is to reproduce the game and to implement a cross-platform 3D video game with real-world tools.

+The game allows four players to play at the same time.
+But we have also integrated AIs that can dodge bombs and try to kill you if there are a missing players.

+You also have the possibility to change the basic keys and play with a joystick if you wish.

 ## Usage

 You'll need [make](https://www.gnu.org/software/make/) to compile the project.